What is Red Hat Enterprise Linux?(RHEL)

 Red Hat Enterprise Linux

-Red Hat provides an ecosystem which supports diverse workloads for physical, cloud and virtual environments.
+Red Hat provides an ecosystem that supports diverse workloads for physical, cloud, and virtual environments.
 Multiple versions of Red Hat are available for desktops, SAP applications, mainframes, servers, and Open Stack.
-Also Red Hat supports a large number of different software packages which helps in easy use for enterprise level applications.
+Also, Red Hat supports a large number of different software packages which helps in easy use for enterprise-level applications.

-The Red Hat Enterprise Linux( RHEL) distributions divided into three categories:
+The Red Hat Enterprise Linux( RHEL) distributions are divided into three categories:

-2. Fedora Linux – A Red Hat sponsored community supported Linux distribution.
-It is a platform that provides Red Hat and contributor community to rapidly innovate newer technologies for Linux
+- Fedora Linux – A Red Hat-sponsored community-supported Linux distribution.
+It is a platform that allows Red Hat and the contributor community to rapidly innovate newer technologies for Linux

-3. CentOS – A community supported Linux distribution.
+- CentOS – A community-supported Linux distribution.
 This is a multi-source version of Red Hat Enterprise Linux and is mostly used for servers.

 You will most commonly encounter Red Hat Linux as Red Hat Enterprise Linux (RHEL)

 Red Hat Enterprise Linux (RHEL) is a paid Red Hat product that includes support directly from Red Hat.
-RHEL 7.4 is the latest version released on July 31, 2017 with the core version 3.10.0-693.
-A typical Red Hat Enterprise Linux includes several applications, development tools and utilities such as Samba, OpenOffice.org, MySQL, GIMP, Firefox, DHCP, Compiz, CUPS, Python to name a few.
+RHEL 7.4 is the latest version released on July 31, 2017, with the core version 3.10.0-693.
+A typical Red Hat Enterprise Linux includes several applications, development tools, and utilities such as Samba, OpenOffice.org, MySQL, GIMP, Firefox, DHCP, Compiz, CUPS, and Python to name a few.

 RHEL can be installed on the desktop but most likely runs the free version of Red Hat Linux.
 This option will provide most of the essential features of Red Hat except a few features which will be available only in licensed versions of Red Hat Enterprise Linux.
 Another suitable alternative for Red Hat home use is Fedora, powered by Red Hat.

 Pricing for Red Hat Linux varies based on the choice of platform.
-A complete list of Red Hat products are in their online store.
+A complete list of Red Hat products is in their online store.

 Red Hat Linux Features